erichosick/erichosick.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

 [Homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity) is a feature of a language where the language's "program code is represented as the language's fundamental data type" (also see [Homoiconic Languages](http://c2.com/cgi/wiki?HomoiconicLanguages) on c2).

 Javascript is a loosely typed language whose fundamental datatypes are primitives (strings, floats, etc.) and functions (lambdas) with properties (meaning functions can also be used as objects).
-From these fundamental data-types, we will create a single fundamental data type for Javascript (called a message).
+From these fundamental data-types, we will create a single fundamental data type for Javascript (called a mechanism).

 Homoiconic source-code is a data-structure in and of itself.
 Programming becomes the composition of this single fundamental datatype which results in the new algorithm (the program) and data-structure at the same time.